 Controlling Speed and Staying in the Wave

 Imagine wakesurfing as driving a car.
 In its essence, your front foot is your gas pedal.
 It lets you speed up by pressuring it.
-Your back foot is your brakes, and shifting more weight to it enables you to slow down.
-Turn up into the wave and dropping back down to pick up your speed is your best way to stay in the wave and maintain your momentum.
+Your back foot is your brake, and shifting more weight to it enables you to slow down.
+Turning up into the wave and dropping back down to pick up your speed is your best way to stay in the wave and maintain your momentum.

 The popularity of Wakesurf doesn’t seem to slow down, thus the rise of Wakesurf schools in key Wakesurf areas.
 We hope you find our tips helpful with your wakesurfing journey.
 But, if you have any more questions, our comment box is always ready to hear your thoughts.

 A: Wakesurfing is more manageable in terms of being low-impact, fun, and social.
 The movement also allows for flexible learning as well as how close the rider is to the boat.
 Unlike surfing, wakesurfing won’t require you to paddle, pop up in the wave, and fight the current.
 You only need to find your spot, and when you do, wakesurfing will feel like your innate talent.